gwu-cs-advos/advos_book/doc/c03_isolation.md

     This requires significantly more wing area to generate lift at lower speeds, and it requires stronger landing gear and a reinforced landing hook.
 	These requirements yielded the F-35C which is significantly heavier, thus trading performance.

+A simple example of how this diversity of requirements, which implies complexity, actually creates even *more* complexity down the line:
+The lift fan for the F-35B is directly behind the cockpit.
+This means that there was no room for the traditional hinge for the canopy (the glass that surrounds the pilot) at the rear of the canopy.
+This is traditionally at the rear so that when the canopy opened during an ejection, wind would naturally pull the canopy off.
+So the hinge had to be at the front of the cockpit, which means that it couldn't easily open during an ejection (the wind would push it down).
+This required novel, complex techniques to explode the canopy in a controlled way upon ejection -- which had to answer the questions: how can such mechanisms be light, not hurt aerodynamics, and be safe for the pilot.
+This is all *follow-on, additional* complexity only due to the complexity of sharing a platform across all aircraft variants.

 A reasonable question is why, given the differing requirements, they tried to fit them all into a single airplane?
 Historically, they would have created a completely different airplane for each set of requirements.
 There is a significant advantages to basing all work on a single system that all focus on cost savings.